haraldh/VerityBook/README.md

 A remote attacker modifying /etc can completely change your boot sequence and you cannot be sure of a secure boot to the login screen anymore.

+All configurable files have been whitelisted and moved to /cfg.

 ## TODO
 - merge mkimage.sh and clonedisk
 - move all quirks from prepare-root.sh to quirks directory